pramudit99/zwitterFF/README.md

 The Pennsylvania State University

 OPLS based force field parameter files for molecular dynamics simulations of zwitterions and their polymers.

 *zwitterFF* coarse grains most alkane hydrogen atom and employes virtual cites and lincs algorithms to represent stiff parts of the molecules.

+The files represent some molecules studied in this article: doi:10.1021/acscentsci.1c01260

+Our publication is under review.